m00zh33/pastebin_scraper/README.md

 ## Executing pastebin_scraper
         python pastebin_scraper.py

+## Disclaimer
+This script was developed for educational purposes only.
+Critical Start is not responsible for any malicious use of the data collected by it.
+Moral of the story... don't do anything dumb.

 ## TO DO
 * split emails and associated passwords up and save separately
 * create script to automate database and table creation